fredrikaverpil/neotest-golang/README.md

 ## 🚧 Pre-release

 This Neotest adapter is under heavy development and considered beta.
-I'm, however, dogfooding myself with this project, as I use it daily as a full-time Go developer.
+However, I'm dogfooding myself with this project daily, as full-time Go developer.

 My next focus areas:

 - [ ] Refactoring, polish and the addition of tests.
-- [ ] Versioning and releases via release-please.
+- [x] Versioning and releases via release-please.
 - [ ] Documentation around expanding new syntax support for table tests via AST parsing.
 - [ ] Add debug logging, set up bug report form.